Tools, techniques, and initiatives that enable a

 typically does not include purchased-materials costs or costs related to sales

 and other non-production functions.
+Manufacturing cycle time -

 The length of time from the start of production and